RishiCSE128/MQTT/README.md

 # Lab Setup
 ![](figs/Matlab_MQTT_Python.png)

-Setting up the environment is requires the following:
+Setting up the environment requires the following:
 1. __MATLAB Server__: A PC running MATLAB with _Industrial Communication Toolbox_ installed.
 2. __MQTT Broker__: A Ubuntu 22.04 server VM with _Mosquitto_ MQTT broker installed.
 3. __MQTT Subscriber__: A Python App acting as a MQTT subscriber using _Paho_ library.
 4. A LAN network for physical communication.

 ## Preparing the Broker VM
-There are several options for an MQTT broker such as cloud-based, on-host, remote, etc. However I chose to isolate the broker runtime using a Ubuntu 22.04 server VM.
-A docker container would also do the the same.
+Several options for an MQTT broker include cloud-based, on-host, remote, etc. However, I chose to isolate the broker runtime using a Ubuntu 22.04 server VM.
+A docker container would also do the same.

-Make sure the Virtual Network adapter attached to the VM is on the same network as the other systems.
+Ensure the Virtual Network adapter attached to the VM is on the same network as the other systems.
 In my case, I have bridged the VM's vNIC to my Wi-Fi network.
 ![](figs/vNIC.png)

 ### Installing Mosquitto and configuring the broker  for remote access